Combined Studies MA (General) January 2025 or September 2025 entry

 These are the core subjects which will equip you with skills you need to successfully complete your degree.
 The rest of your degree programme can be tailored to suit your personal interests.

-The MA Combined Studies also offers a range of flexible study options, including classroom-based teaching, blended digital learning and collaborative opportunities with the University of Dundee and the Open University in Scotland.
+The Combined Studies course also offers a range of flexible study options, including classroom-based teaching, blended digital learning and collaborative opportunities with the University of Dundee and the Open University in Scotland.

 Not only will you finish your studies with a reputable qualification and a wealth of knowledge on the topics you have studied, but you will also develop and improve a variety of transferable skills: